nens/threedi-modelchecker/README.md

 Threedi-modelchecker is a tool to verify the correctness of a 3Di model.
 The goal is to provide a tool for model builders to quickly check if his/her model is correct and can run a 3Di simulation.
-It provides detailed information about any potential errors in the model.
+It provides detailed information about any errors in the model.

 Threedi-modelchecks works with both spatialite and postgis databases.
 However, the database should always have the latest 3Di migration: https://docs.3di.lizard.net/en/stable/d_before_you_begin.html#database-overview